malkhabir/frontend_recipe/Readme.md

-# frontend_recipe (WIP)
+# frontend_recipe
 frontend_recipe shows you how to develop a CRUD app using Sencha's tools.
-It is only useful to someone who understands (or is studying) ExtJS.
+The project showase a recipe management tool where recipes have ingredients attached to them by recipe id.

-This folder is primarily a container for the top-level pieces of the application.
+The roor folder is primarily a container for the top-level pieces of the application.
 While you can remove some files and folders that this application does not use, be sure to read below before deciding what can be deleted and what needs to be kept in source control.